6 Tips to Help You Organize Your Apps

 Mellen suggests a granular folder strategy.
 Instead of a broad travel category, he created a folder with just airline apps, another for hotels, another for rental cars, and others for translation and subway maps.
 And he split entertainment apps into a folder for audio and another for streaming video.

-For new downloads he’s unsure of, Mellen has created an “apps to be reviewed folder,” and then “I budget time to check them out.”
+For new downloads he’s unsure of, Mellen has created an “apps to be reviewed folder” and says he then “budgets time to check them out.”

 3. Locate the library